Celeste Negarville: Political career

-Subsequently, from 17 December 1946 to 16 April 1948, he was mayor of Turin, the first democratically elected in republican Italy.
-From 1948 to 1958 he was elected senator for two legislatures and was then a deputy from 1958 to his death.
+Subsequently, from 17 December 1946 to May 1948, he was mayor of Turin, the first democratically elected in republican Italy.
+In 1948 he became a member by right of the new Senate, under the 3rd final provision of the Constitution, by virtue of having been imprisoned for more than 5 years by the Special Fascist Tribunal for the Defense of the State.
+He kept his seat after the 1953 election, and was then elected deputy in 1958.

 A member of the leadership of the PCI, he was Secretary of the party’s Turin federation in the years when the automation of the plants was changing the internal organization of the factories and, above all, of Fiat.
 He ably faced the attack led by Vittorio Valletta, that sought to use these changes to dismantle the workers' post-war gains.
 The defeat of the CGIL in the elections for the Internal Commissions of Fiat prompted changes in the governing bodies of the party.
 Negarville left Turin and assumed the Italian leadership of the Peace Movement, a role that also led him to take on important international initiatives.